2025 Oahu Guide: Experience Oahu Like A Local

 Storto’s

-giant sub sandwiches!! need I say more? classic and perfect for a beach day, they have a new special every day of the week. (bring cash, though)
+Giant sub sandwiches that are classic and perfect for a beach day, they have a new special every day of the week. (bring cash, though)

 Raised By the Waves

-a vegan + plant-based smoothie and food spot with a cute garden seating area, it’s so perfectly north shore.
+A vegan + plant-based smoothie and food spot with a cute garden seating area.

 Seven Brothers